Crow Business

 With their stiff- legged hop steps, they seem comical

-I almost expect this one to produce a tiny bowler hat and cane
+I almost expect him to produce a tiny bowler hat and cane

 The grizzled veteran fixes me with a fierce corvid eye